Business Loan Refinancing

 - Shell company (company which has no physical present);

-- Any person or entity mentioned in UN, EU and OFAC list;
+- Any person or entity mentioned in UN, EU and OFAC list and other as determines by senior management;

-- Unregulated business/entity with no tax register/incomplete registration document (e.g. private money lending, sand dredging, etc.), and business which produces or trades unregulated or illegal product;
+- Unregulated business such as private money lending, unlicensed money transmitting, etc. and business which produces or trades illegal products;

 - Production or trade in weapons and munitions as such listed in appendixes of law on anti-terrorism;